Why Fire Protection?

 Decreased insurance expenditure – Sprinkler controlled fires are less damaging than fires in non-sprinklered buildings.
 This results in lower insurance reimbursements.
 Insurance underwriters will usually offer reduced premiums in sprinkler protected properties which can save a large amount of capital.

 What it Really Means For You.

-Fire Protection is put into place so as to not put our Hero's at the Fire Department in harms way.
-Like any other mechanical system a fire system needs to be exercised regularly so that it will operate when needed.
+Fire protection is put into place so as to not put our heroes at the fire department in harms way.
+Like any other mechanical system, a fire system needs to be exercised regularly so that it will operate when needed.
 NFPA 25 is the standard in place that mandates the type and frequency of what needs to be exercised.
-For example, the control valves, tamper switches and flow switches are just to name a few items that need to be exercised.
+For example, the control valves, tamper switches and flow switches are just a few items that need to be exercised.

 Most likely your fire sprinkler system will be integrated with a fire alarm system.
-Phoenix Fire will at your request schedule the NFPA 72 fire alarm testing at the same time so as to encompass all you maintenance needs at one time.
-This will stream line your process, inconvenience your locations only one time as well as streamline your accounting department so they only receive one invoice.
-Phoenix fire also provides the following services.
+Phoenix Fire will be at your request to schedule the NFPA 72 fire alarm testing at the same time so as to encompass all your maintenance needs at one time.
+This will stream line your process, inconvenience your locations only one time as well as stream-line your accounting department so they only receive one invoice.
+Phoenix fire also provides the following services:

 Clean agent systems testing